-I am a nineteen year old woman who had sex for the first time this summer.
+I am a 19 year old woman who had sex for the first time this summer.
 My boyfriend and I have known each other for a very long time and we have an incredible relationship.
 Hence, our first time was great except for penetration hurt terribly.
 I kind of expected that, but when the incredible pain did not stop after we had slept with each other for a couple of times, I got worried.
 I have been talking to friends, who could not relate to my experiences.
 They keep telling me to go on.
 It will eventually stop hurting.
 For now, my boyfriend and I have resorted to other methods to reach climax and he says he is perfectly satisfied with that.
 The problem is that I have a feeling I am missing out on an important part of sex.
 I was wondering if there is such a thing as a physical condition that makes penetration permanently painful.
 And if there is what can be done about it?
 I don't think we are making technical mistakes because we are pretty resourceful and sensitive lovers.
 I hope you can give me some information.

-There may be a number of reasons why you are experiencing painful intercourse.
 There are a number of physical reasons you might experience pain during intercourse (and fortunately all have solutions):

 - Insufficient lubrication: If your natural lubrication is not enough, or timing is off, the friction of sex could be quite painful.
 In this case, using a water-based lubricant may help.